msdos621/corgidon/README.md

 # Things I tried and later removed
 - Recaptcha option for loing (removed since upstream mastodon introduced ability to review sign ups)
 - Collopsable toots (replaced my implimentation with the "Read more>> feature from upstream")
+- Option to show direct messages in your home timeline